Requirement management process. Top 10 best practices for requirements gathering.

 Responsibility for requirements management falls on several key roles within a project.
 The common roles include:

-– Ensure that the requirements align with business goals.
+Business Analyst | – Eliciting, analyzing, and documenting requirements from stakeholders. – Ensure that the requirements align with business goals. |

-Project Manager– Ensure that requirements are well-defined and any changes are properly managed.
+Project Manager | – Ensure that requirements are well-defined and any changes are properly managed. |

-Product Owner– Rank features, collaborate with stakeholders, and ensure that the product meets customer expectations.
+Product Owner | – Rank features, collaborate with stakeholders, and ensure that the product meets customer expectations. |

-System Architect– Incorporate requirements into the technical solution
+System Architect | – Incorporate requirements into the technical solution |

-Development Team– Verify feasibility and alignment with the technical aspects of the project.
+Development Team | – Verify feasibility and alignment with the technical aspects of the project. – Responsible for implementing the requirements |

-QA Team– Develop test cases based on the requirements and take part in validation activities
+QA Team | – Develop test cases based on the requirements and take part in validation activities – Confirm the implemented system or product meets the specified requirements |

 End-users do not directly manage requirements.
 However, they play a crucial role by providing feedback.
 They help ensure that the requirements truly reflect their needs and expectations.